Recommendations for Single Page Applications

 A single-page web application (SPA) is a web application in which page refresh never occurs.
 During navigation, only portions of the page are dynamically updated using JavaScript code.

 SPAs have met with enthusiasm since the advent of JavaScript frameworks: Angular, React or Vue to name only the most popular.
-In this article, the idea is not to take sides for or against PPS.
+In this article, the idea is not to take sides for or against SPAs.
 It must be recognized that used correctly, this type of framework can solve problems, especially when it is used in the design of large web applications.
 We will focus here on the difficulties that this can bring in terms of accessibility.

 Warning: SPAs should never become the norm.
 If your need can be met with the help of a standard site you don't need to succumb to the hype.
 A standard website natively offers accessibility support and spares you the need to get started with a complex framework, skills training, maintenance or compatibility problems with old browsers.